RAK4270 WisDuo Breakout Board Quick Start Guide

 at+set_config=lora:apps_key:A585653A949C2B2D44B55E99E94CB533

-After configuring all the parameters, you need to reset the RAK4270 Breakout Board to save the parameters.
+After configuring all the parameters, reset the RAK4270 Breakout Board to save the configuration

 at+join

-By using the ABP mode in LoRaWAN, it doesn’t require to join a network before sending a LoRaWAN package.
-But to keep the consistency of internal states of the firmware of the RAK4270 board, it is still required to send the at+join
+In ABP mode, LoRaWAN does not require the device to join a network before sending a LoRaWAN packet.
+However, to maintain the consistency of the internal states of the RAK4270 board's firmware, the at+join

 - Try to send data from the RAK4270 to The Things Network in ABP mode.